Gōng

 culture

-is a moderately common Chinese surname, ranked around 100th by population (Hundred Family Surnames).
-Two famous bearers anchor the name in cultural memory: (1) 龚自珍 (1792-1841), late-Qing reformist scholar whose poem 《己亥杂诗》 contains the famous line 我劝天公重抖擞不拘一格降人才 ('I urge Heaven to rouse itself again, and send down talent in every form').
+is a moderately common Chinese surname, ranked around 100th by population.
+Two famous bearers anchor the name in cultural memory: (1) 龚自珍 (1792-1841), late-Qing reformist scholar whose poem 《己亥杂诗》 contains the famous line 天公抖擞不拘一格人才 ('I urge Heaven to rouse itself again, and send down talent in every form').
 (2) 龚贤 (1618-1689), early-Qing landscape painter, one of the Eight Masters of Jinling.

 history

 Historically, was an old graph for what is now written (to supply, provide).
 Once took over the verbal sense, specialised as the surname character only.
-This is why the Shuowen Jiezi glosses as 'to give, supply' — its original meaning before semantic differentiation.
+Its original meaning was 'to give, supply' before this semantic differentiation.

 Components